 Conduct a Needs Assessment

-Rural communities have limited resources to address many health-related needs.
-Conducting a community health needs assessment can help your program to determine where and how resources may best be targeted.
+Conducting a community health needs assessment can help rural programs determine where and how to use limited

 Community health needs assessment data can be collected from a variety of sources.

 Health Assessment Guide Book, North Carolina Department of Health and Human Services Division of Public

 Health, June 2014

 It is important to talk to members of the community to understand the data.
 For example, data gathered across

 several years may show that there has been a notable change related to health outcomes, educational attainment,